felbinger/AdminGuide/docs/services/element.md

 Element supports a variety of settings to configure default servers, behaviour, themes, etc.
 Checkout the [configuration docs](https://github.com/vector-im/element-web/blob/develop/docs/config.md#desktop-app-configuration) for more details.

+## Security note

+For security reasons, it is recommended that element is not used by the same domain as the Matrix homeserver.
+For more information see [here](https://github.com/vector-im/element-web#separate-domains)